poshak/treemap/README.md

 Example
 http://htmlpreview.github.io/?https://github.com/poshak/treemap/blob/master/index.html

-If you want to find out more about the D3 treemap in general, check this resource.
+If you want to find out more about the D3 treemap in general, check this : http://bl.ocks.org/mbostock/4063582.

 How to use